At a Glance

 ## Why It Exists

-## Demo
+## Demo!

 <div class="ml-widget" data-algo="kmeans"></div>

-- **Mathematical Mapping:** The two visible motions are exactly the two terms of the algorithm.
-When the assignment lines re-colour, that is the assignment step $c_i = \arg\min_j \lVert x_i - \mu_j \rVert^2$ choosing the nearest centroid for each point; when the ringed markers jump, that is the update step $\mu_j = \frac{1}{|S_j|}\sum_{i \in S_j} x_i$ moving each centroid to the mean of the points that just chose it.
-The inertia readout is the objective $J$ itself, and it falls at every step because each of the two motions can only decrease it — which is why the demo always slides to a stop rather than oscillating.
-Setting $K$ different from the true cluster count is instructive: with too few centroids the algorithm is forced to merge genuine clusters, and with too many it splits one blob across several centroids, and in both cases the assignment lines show the compromise directly.
+- When the assignment lines re-colour, that is the assignment step $c_i = \arg\min_j \lVert x_i - \mu_j \rVert^2$ choosing the nearest centroid for each point.
+When the centroid markers jump, that is the update step $\mu_j = \frac{1}{|S_j|}\sum_{i \in S_j} x_i$ moving each centroid to the mean of the points that just chose it.

 ## Formalization